Skip to main content

 Academic

-The substantive, technical distinction between a regulated therapeutic agent and a is most profoundly articulated in the domain of Chemistry, Manufacturing, and Controls (CMC).
+The substantive, technical distinction between a regulated therapeutic agent and a research chemical is most profoundly articulated in the domain of Chemistry, Manufacturing, and Controls (CMC).
 While clinical trial data establish safety and efficacy, it is the CMC package within a New Drug Application (NDA) that provides the scientific assurance of a product’s identity, quality, purity, strength, and stability.

 What Is the Core Mandate of Chemistry Manufacturing and Controls?

 The core mandate of CMC is to ensure that the molecule administered in Phase 3 trials is identical in every meaningful way to the molecule that will be commercially produced and administered to millions of patients.
-This requires a deep, scientific understanding of the and the manufacturing process itself.
+This requires a deep, scientific understanding of the drug substance and the manufacturing process itself.

 The FDA’s Office of Pharmaceutical Quality (OPQ) assesses the CMC section to guarantee that the sponsor has a robust control strategy.
 This strategy is a planned set of controls derived from comprehensive product and process understanding, ensuring consistent performance and quality.
 For synthetic peptides, which occupy a space between small molecules and large biologics, these requirements are particularly nuanced.